jyoutir/jyoutir.github.io/_pages/about.md

   - /about.html
 ---

-## Who I am, what I do, and where I’m going.
+## Who I am, what I do, and where I’m going

 Hi, I’m a Mathematics student in the UK.
 I love maths and coding.
 I spend most of my time solving problems and trying to create solutions that help people.